Final Opinion on aluminium in toys

 Tolerable intake of aluminium with regards to adapting the migration limits for aluminium in toys

-The European Commission and its Scientific Committee on Health, Environmental and Emerging Risks (SCHEER) have launched a public consultation on the preliminary Opinion Tolerable intake of aluminium with regards to adapting the migration limits for aluminium in toys.
+The European Commission and its Scientific Committee on Health, Environmental and Emerging Risks (SCHEER) published the final Opinion on tolerable intake of aluminium with regards to adapting the migration limits for aluminium in toys.

-The Commission has requested SCHEER to review the currently available data on the toxicity of aluminium, taking into account the acceptable levels established by the European Food Safety Authority (EFSA) in 2008 and by the Joint FAO/WHO Expert Committee on Food Additives (JECFA) in 2011.
+- Analyse whether the acceptable levels established by the European Food Safety Authority (EFSA) in 2008 (i.e. Tolerable Weekly Intake of 1 mg/kg bodyweight/week) and by the Joint FAO/WHO Expert Committee on Food Additives (JECFA) in 2011 (i.e. Provisional Tolerable Weekly Intake of 2 mg/kg bodyweight/week) are still adequate.

-The preliminary Opinion presents recommendation for a tolerable intake level for aluminium based on most recent data, including exposure to aluminium from sources other than toys.
-The Opinion sets the tolerable daily intake of 0,3 mg/kg bodyweight/day.
-The resulting migration limits for aluminium from toys are calculated according to the current legislation, which allocates 10% of the tolerable daily intake to toys, and are set at 2250 mg aluminium/kg of dry, brittle, powder-like or pliable toy material, 560 mg aluminium/kg of liquid or sticky toy material and 28130 mg aluminium/kg of scraped-off toy material.
+- Calculates the resulting migration limits for aluminium from toys according to the recommended tolerable daily intake and the SCHER Opinion of 2010, which recommends allocating 10% of the tolerable daily intake to toys, as follows: 2250 mg aluminium/kg of dry, brittle, powder-like or pliable toy material, 560 mg aluminium/kg of liquid or sticky toy material and 28130 mg aluminium/kg of scraped-off toy material.